John-Rood/VectorVault/README.md

 <br>

 ### Use `get_chat()` with `get_context=True` to get response from chatgpt referencing vault data
-Retrieving items from the vault, or texts, is useful when using it supply context to a large language model, chatgpt for instance, to get a contextualized response.
+Retrieving items from the vault, is useful when using it supply context to a large language model, like chatgpt for instance, to get a contextualized response.
 The follow example searches the vault for 4 similar results and then give those to chatgpt as context, asking chatgpt answer the question using the vault data.
 ```
 question = "This text will be used find contextually similar references in the vault"